Astro Filter: Photographing stars at night with a modified camera

 Left: Normal camera | Right: Full Spectrum camera

-However, as soon as wide-angle lenses are used, there are further problems - mainly because of the omnipresent light pollution.
-This gets a greenish tint with a full spectrum camera, instead of the usual yellow-orange hue.
-In addition, depending on the light pollution in the immediate surroundings, a distinct purple coloration of the vegetation can occur.
+However, as soon as photos are taken with wide-angle lenses, there are further problems - mainly due to the omnipresent light pollution.
+With a full-spectrum camera, this takes on a greenish tint instead of the usual yellow-orange hue.
+In addition, depending on the light pollution in the immediate vicinity, a clear purple coloration of the vegetation can occur.

-For nightscapes with wide-angle lenses, I cannot recommend a Full Spectrum conversion unless a additional Clip-In filter is used (more on this in the next section).
+For night landscapes with wide-angle lenses, we cannot recommend a full-spectrum conversion because the infrared components of the light pollution negatively affect the image.
 However, using it on a telescope can be useful, especially with additional filters.

 A "real" Astro filter, also called a luminance filter, is a UV/IR blocking filter that only allows the visible spectral range to pass, just like the original blocking filter.
 However, the Astro filter is open a little longer in the near infrared range, allowing the H-alpha spectral range to reach the sensor unimpeded.
 Quality is of course the highest premise here as well, we use the Astrofilters of the company Optolong for our Astro Modifications.